It might not win many Olympic medals, but India is beating the US and the UK in e-sports

 E-sports has emerged as an important mix in Indians’ overall sports-viewing experience.

-About 73% of Indians have watched e-sports, and 57% have played one, well ahead of enthusiasts in the US, UK, and European countries, says a Jan.
+About 73% of Indian respondents in a recent survey said they have watched e-sports, and 57% have played one, well ahead of enthusiasts in the US, UK, and European countries.
+Other Asian countries, including Singapore and Hong Kong, too, boast of big fan-following for e-sports, says a Jan.
 30 report by Capgemini Research Institute.
-Other Asian countries, including Singapore and Hong Kong, too, boast of big fan-following for e-sports.

 The report gauges the impact of technology in transforming the viewing and playing experience of sports fans.
 The Capgemini Research Institute surveyed 10,363 sports fans across nine countries for the report.

-Note: This post has been corrected.
-Correction: An earlier version of this post said: “About 73% of Indians have watched e-sports.”
-This has been corrected.